 The graphical representation of these results is shown in the eigenvalue graph (Figure 3).
 The parameter graph indicates the presence of certain correlations between the climatic parameters and species of sand flies.
 A positive correlation between the temperature and the four species (P. perniciosus, P. sergenti, P. papatasi, and P. longicuspis) was observed.
 In Figure 4, the abundance of species relative to the months of sampling is presented.
 From December through April, the absence of all species was marked by humidity.
-Phlebotomus perniciosus, P. papatasi, and P. longicuspis were most abundant in August, but P. sergenti peaked in July.
+Phlebotomus perniciosus, P. sergenti peaked in July.
 According to the literature, sand flies are scarce in countries with a tropical arid desert environment and a very long and severe dry season.